PerimeterX/envite/README.md

 Any software that interacts with external components requires some solutions.
 In production environments you need these two components to be able to interact in a safe and secure fashion.
 Obviously, there are countless solutions for these needs such as cloud-managed products, container orchestration solutions such as Kubernetes, load balancers, service discovery solutions, service mesh products, and so on.
-Feng Shui doesn't aim to help there.
+ENVITE doesn't aim to help there.

 Next, if you want to run non-production automation such as integration testing during a CI/CD pipeline, you're going to need to create an environment similar to production to be able to execute these tests.

 Lastly, development processes require a similar environment to function properly.

-Feng Shui aims to help with the last 2 use cases - development, and non-production automation.
+ENVITE aims to help with the last 2 use cases - development, and non-production automation.
 It aims to make them completely similar to allow full reproducibility, on the one hand, and the best tooling for development needs, on the other hand.